How to Tell If Your Radiator Needs Maintenance

 Strange Noises

-If you hear any strange noises coming from your radiator, it could be a sign that there is air trapped in the system or that there is a blockage in the pipes.
+If you hear strange noises coming from your radiator, it could be a sign that air is trapped in the system or that the pipes are blocked.
 Strange noises could include banging, clanging, or gurgling sounds.
-It is important to address these issues promptly to prevent any further damage to the radiator or the heating system.
+It is important to address these issues promptly to prevent further damage to the radiator or the heating system.

 Cold Spots

-If there are cold spots on your radiator, it could mean that there is air trapped in the system or that the radiator needs to be flushed.
-Cold spots can prevent the radiator from working effectively and can lead to higher energy bills.
+If your radiator has cold spots, it could mean that air is trapped in the system or that the radiator needs to be flushed.
+Cold spots can prevent the radiator from working effectively and lead to higher energy bills.

-If the water in your radiator is discoloured, it could be a sign of rust or corrosion in the pipes or valves.
-Discoloured water can cause damage to the radiator and the heating system if left untreated.
+If the water in your radiator is discolored, it could be a sign of rust or corrosion in the pipes or valves.
+If left untreated, discoloured water can damage the radiator and the heating system.

 What to Do If Your Radiator Needs Maintenance